-You will not be able to attend the Annual Meeting in person at a physical location because it is being held in a virtual only format due to the COVID-19 pandemic.
-However, the Annual Meeting will provide stockholders of record as of the close of business on March 23, 2021, the ability to participate, vote their shares and ask questions during the meeting by audio webcast.
-To be admitted to the virtual-only Annual Meeting, you should visit www.virtualshareholdermeeting.com/ASMB2021 and enter the 16-digit control number found on your Proxy Availability Notice.
+You will not be able to attend the Annual Meeting in person at a physical location because it is being held in a virtual only format.
+However, the Annual Meeting has been designed to provide stockholders comparable rights and opportunities to participate as they would have at an in-person meeting, and stockholders of record as of the close of business on April 1, 2024 will be able to participate, vote their shares and ask questions during the meeting by audio webcast.
+To be admitted to the virtual-only Annual Meeting, you should visit www.virtualshareholdermeeting.com/ASMB2024 and enter the 16-digit control number found on your Proxy Availability Notice.